AbsaOSS/karpenter-provider-vsphere/README.md

 * `.spec.imageSelector` - VM Template to use for VM Clone

 All selectors have `tag` and `name` properties, those are mutually exclusive.
 Karpenter will find a resource either by Tag or Name.
-[!NOTE]
-Due to nature of Vsphere tags.
-Only 1 uniquie tag could be selected to identify desired resource

 * `.spec.instanceTypes` - a list of desired instance types, in a following format: `%cpu-%mem-%os`, e.g. 8-16-linux
 * `.spec.diskSize` - a desired root volume size in Gigabytes